 - A. RCS maintains an open policy with all employees to enable anyone with a problem to be heard.
-Strict confidence is maintained. - B. The deputy director will attempt to keep informed of any possible friction between employees and assist them in working out their differences.
+Strict confidence is maintained. - B. The Human Resources Director will attempt to keep informed of any possible friction between employees and assist them in working out their differences.